 Co-created BJJ America Grappling and Alpha MMA programs used by over 700 martial arts schools, including the Chuck Norris Karate association (UFAF)

 I'm a coach and training partner for numberous BJJ and MMA fighters, and train with the Cesar Gracie team and the Rocha/Royler Gracie Jiu Jitsu teams in the San Francisco area.

 I began eating only foods close to the source, eliminating meat and fish from my diet in 1985, and now I eat no dairy or eggs.
-I'm 49 years old and in top physical shape, still competing full force against fighters half my age.
+I'm in my mid-50's and in top physical shape, still competing full force against fighters half my age.

 Black Belt under Eduardo Rocha – Royler Gracie Team Copa Pacifica Champion 2009 American Nationals Champion 2009